ntobis/federated-machine-learning/README.md

 The Notebook "Table Preparation" serves to quickly generate an overview of the results achieved by the experiments stored in the folder "Results".

 The Notebook "MSc Thesis Visualizations" generates the majority of tables and figures seen in the thesis.
+Simply "Run All" to generate all figures and tables.